OCA/server-auth/auth_dynamic_groups/readme/USAGE.rst

 that view overrides can also be restricted by a group id, this gives a lot of possibilities to dynamically adapt views based on arbitrary properties reachable via the user record.

+Or we want all partners that have the category 'Subscriber' to be added to be a group subscribers, to give them access to certain website pages or a subscriber portal.